kubeflow/kfp-tekton/sdk/README.md

       is  `gs://ml-pipeline-playground/shakespeare2.txt`) gs://ml-pipeline-playground/shakespeare2.txt

       Pipelinerun started: parallel-pipeline-run-th4x6

-      In order to track the pipelinerun progress run: tkn pipelinerun logs parallel-pipeline-run-th4x6 -f -n default
     ```

- 7. Run the command output in previous step to track the logs of the running Tekton Pipeline.
+   We will see the logs of the running Tekton Pipeline streamed, similar to the one below

       ```bash
-      tkn pipelinerun logs parallel-pipeline-run-th4x6 -f -n default
-      ```

-      You should see an output similar to the one below

-      ```bash
+      Waiting for logs to be available...

       [gcs-download-2 : gcs-download-2] I find thou art no less than fame hath bruited And more than may be gatherd by thy shape Let my
       presumption not provoke thy wrath
       [gcs-download : gcs-download] With which he yoketh your rebellious necks Razeth your cities and subverts your towns And in a moment         makes them desolate